JamesParrott/sDNA_GH/README.md

 ### System Requirements.
 #### Software
 1. Windows (8.1, 10, or 11)
 2. Python.
-(Please note non-CPythons, e.g. Iron Python 2.7, are not supported, as invalid shapefiles will be produced).
+(Please note non-CPythons, e.g. Iron Python, are not supported, as invalid shapefiles will be produced).
 3. sDNA.
 4. Rhino and Grasshopper (tested in Rhino 7)
 #### Hardware